tidy-finance/website/docs/50_parametric_portfolio_policies.md

 }
 ```

-It should be noted, that @Gehrig2020 warn that in the leading case of constant relative risk aversion (CRRA) strong assumptions on the properties of the returns, the variables used to implement the parametric portfolio policy, and the
+We want to note that @Gehrig2020 warn that, in the leading case of constant relative risk aversion (CRRA), strong assumptions on the properties of the returns, the variables used to implement the parametric portfolio policy, and the
 parameter space are necessary to obtain a well defined optimization problem.

 No doubt, there are many other ways to evaluate a portfolio.
 The function below provides a summary of all kinds of interesting measures that can be considered relevant.
 Do we need all these evaluation measures?
-It depends: The original paper @Brandt2009 only cares about expected utility to choose $\theta$.
+It depends: the original paper @Brandt2009 only cares about expected utility to choose $\theta$.
 However, if you want to choose optimal values that achieve the highest performance while putting some constraints on your portfolio weights, it is helpful to have everything in one function.

 ```r